-Air National Guard Members return home from Antarctica
+Air National Guard members return home from Antarctica

 SCOTIA, N.Y.
-(NEWS 10)– Tonight, 50 National Guard Airmen came home from Operation Deep Freeze, a mission in Antarctica that helps deliver supplies to researchers at the South Pole.
+(NEWS10) — On Wednesday, 50 National Guard Airmen came home from Operation Deep Freeze, a mission in Antarctica that helps deliver supplies to researchers at the South Pole.

 This type of aircraft is equipped with both wheels and skis, perfect for landing not only on a tarmac, but on the icy, cold continent of Antarctica to help with an important mission.